undergrad-partner-school

 Admissions

-In order to improve your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
-Here are the most important data you need to know about admission policy and requirements at University of Nevada, Reno.
+You need to find out as much as you can about the entrance requirements of the school in order to improve your chances of being accepted.
+Here are the most important facts you have to know about admission policy and requirements at University of Nevada, Reno.

 In 2025, the school accepted 13,032 new students.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.